commercetools/launchpad-algolia-sync/README.md

 #### 2. Algolia index creation
-Users are expected to create search index in Algolia .
+Users are expected to create search index in Algolia.
 The index details are taken as input as an environment variable / configuration for connect.
-Details of search index can be provided as environment variables (configuration for connect) `SEARCH_PLATFORM_CONFIG`.For details, please read [Deployment Configuration](./README.md#Deployment Configuration).
+Details of search index can be provided as environment variables (configuration for connect) `SEARCH_PLATFORM_CONFIG`.
+For details, please read [Deployment Configuration](./README.md#Deployment Configuration).

 ## Getting started